canonical/operator/README.md

     assert state_out.unit_status == ...
 ```

-Note that you can't call `manager.run()` multiple times: the manager is a context that ensures that `ops.main` 'pauses' right
+Note that you can't call `manager.run()` multiple times: the object is a context that ensures that `ops.main` 'pauses' right
-before emitting the event to hand you some introspection hooks, but for the rest this is a regular scenario test: you
+before emitting the event to hand you some introspection hooks, but for the rest this is a regular Scenario test: you
 can't emit multiple events in a single charm execution.

 # The virtual charm root